servando110398-is/Web_Scraping_ETL_Project/README.md

 BACKGROUND  :blue_book: :soccer: :question:

-"La Liga" it's the name of a professional soccer league in spain.
+"La Liga" it's the name of a professional soccer league in Spain.
 They update their website with the most current current stats regarding teams, players and games.
 They provide number of points per team, goals scored ,etc. In this simple project I'll scrape data from the classification table and store it into SQL Server management system.

 WEB SCRAPING